By Stephen T. Sinatra, M.D., F.A.C.C., F.A.C.N., C.N.S., C.B.T.

 A lot of people forget that, technically, the mouth is part of the digestive tract—and if you have a bacterial imbalance further down that passageway, it can affect your breath.

 A good solution for this is probiotics—either in supplement form or as probiotic foods.
-Kefir and unsweetened organic Greek yogurt are two of my favorites.
+Kefir and unsweetened organic Greek yogurt are two of my favorites, and kombucha made with green tea is, of course, a winner.
 I also love the PAMM diet as a way of addressing this problem.
 It’s a sure bet that it will increase your fiber intake, and fiber is virtual smorgasbord for good gut bacteria.